top of page

 The adjective 'hectic' has its roots in the medieval Latin term 'hecticus,' which referred to a fever characterized by continuous, high-intensity activity and a flushed appearance.
 This Latin word, in turn, was derived from the Greek 'hektikos,' meaning 'habitual' or 'continuous.'
 The sense of continuous activity and a rushed, chaotic pace associated with 'hectic' can be traced back to its origins in describing this fever.
 Over time, 'hectic' expanded its meaning to describe any situation or period characterized by intense and chaotic activity, often causing a sense of pressure, rush, or busyness.
 Its etymology underscores the frenetic and overwhelming nature of such situations, which can feel as intense as the fever that originally inspired the term.

-Find the meaning of hectic
+Find the correct meaning of the adjective hectic:

 Try Again!